velosoayram/_python/README.md

-# coding.py
+# coding
-all my resolutions about problems and ideas in python
+all my resolutions about problems and ideas in any language.